 Before you go out and spend your life’s savings on photography equipment or a professional photographer, read this.
 You’ll be snapping professional business photos that enhance your brand and attract customers in no time.

 If you want slightly more refined photos, consider investing in a digital camera.
-The Canon EOS Rebel DSLR and Sony A6000 are great options for under $1,000.
+The Canon EOS Rebel DSLR and Sony A6000 are great options.

 Imagine you’re painting a picture.
 What’s the focal point?
-What colors do you use?
+What colours do you use?
 How do you express emotion?
 What details set the scene?